aip-dev/google.aip.dev/aip/cloud/new.md

 unacceptable.
 We strongly encourage such cases to permit configuration of override policies instead of forcing the choice.

-If no policies are bound the ancsestry of a resource, the effective resource is to be empty.
+If no policies are bound the ancestry of a resource, the effective policy **must** be equivalent to an empty policy.

 ## Changelog